-Incidents Involving the Product
+Incidents Involving These Products

 Registrant must be informed of any incident involving the use of this product.
-Please report as soon as possible to DOUGLAS PRODUCTS AND PACKAGING COMPANY LLC.
-AT: (816) 781-4250.
-ADDRESS: 1550 EAST OLD 210 HIGHWAY, LIBERTY, MO 64068
+Please report as soon as possible to DOUGLAS PRODUCTS AND PACKAGING COMPANY AT: (816)781-4250.
+ADDRESS: 1550 EAST OLD STATE RT.
+210, LIBERTY, MO 64068.

-Theft of these Products
+Theft of These Products